baba-jaga/KKonaModPack/README.md

-# Sound mod for Lethal Company.
+# KkonaModPack - Sound mod for Lethal Company.
 ## This mod replaces some sounds in Lethal.